JPhilipp/AIConnectors/README.md

 https://user-images.githubusercontent.com/1754503/198673075-a051cbd3-9a68-4edb-9eba-85f30abac2b0.mp4

 **Stable Diffusion** is a machine learning AI that turns text (or images) into images.
 For instance, "knight in shiny armor, fantasy art" becomes a glorious 1024x768 painting in seconds.
 You'll find a class to connect Unity to a local API.
 Alternatively, you can also connect to the paid [Replicate.com](https://replicate.com) with your account there.
+Dall-E is also supported.

 ---